Particular/docs.particular.net/nservicebus/upgrades/encryption-key-identifiers.md

 Steps:

- * Stop the endpoint
+ * Stop the endpoint.
- * Deploy the new version
+ * Deploy the new version.
  * Edit the endpoint configuration, adding key identifiers to at least the current encryption key, if not the backup keys as well.
- * Start the endpoint
+ * Start the endpoint.

 NOTE: If only the new version is deployed without updating the configuration, then the endpoint will start but will not be able to encrypt messages or decrypt messages that have a key ID.